bossley9/website/src/thoughts/23/06/government-websites-suck-revisited.md

 ### Performance

 * **Unnecessary redirect**.
 The "Show/Hide Alert" button unnecessarily refreshes the entire page to toggle notice text.
 This can cause performance issues for slower mobile devices.
 I recommend [hiding the element via JavaScript](https://stackoverflow.com/questions/6242976/javascript-hide-show-element).
 * **Quirks/Almost Standards Mode**.
 The site does not declare a doctype which defaults to using quirks mode for compatibility with Navigator 4 and Internet Explorer 5.
-Declare `<!DOCTYPE html>` at the top of your pages to use modern browser rendering and behavior. [[specification]](https://www.w3.org/wiki/Doctypes_and_markup_styles)
+Declare `<!doctype html>` at the top of your pages to use modern browser rendering and behavior. [[specification]](https://www.w3.org/wiki/Doctypes_and_markup_styles)
 * **HTTP/1.1**. `HTTP/1.1` is an outdated protocol and should be replaced with `HTTP/2` or `HTTP/3` for significantly reduced latency.
 I recommend using [Google's Lighthouse](https://developer.chrome.com/docs/lighthouse/) for refined performance insights. [[specification]](https://www.rfc-editor.org/rfc/rfc9110.html#name-specifications-obsoleted-by)
 * **Minification.** All text assets (CSS, JS, HTML) should be minified to reduce client memory usage and network overhead.
 I recommend using a public tool such as [Minifier.com](https://www.minifier.com/).